jennisung/reading-notes/codefellows201:reading-notes/class-1.md

 **For example** a paragraph element < p>

 * **Contents of element:** the contents of an element.
 Such as text.
-* **Closing Tag:** this is the same as the opening tag, except is also has a forward slah before the element name or opening angle bracket. **For example:** a paragraph element </ p>
+* **Closing Tag:** this is the same as the opening tag, except is also has a forward slash before the element name or opening angle bracket.

+**For example:** a paragraph element </ p>

 ### What is the Difference between < article> and < section> element tags?

-The < section> element is used to group related content, whereas the < article> contains independent content and should make sense on its own.
+The < section> element is used to group related content, whereas the < article> contains independent content and should make sense on its' own.

 ### What Elements does a “typical” website include?